benwilber/benwilber.github.io/_posts/2015-08-26-dynamic-log-formats-in-nginx.md

 ['1440616054.165', 'foo=bar&baz=this', ' has a comma']
 ```

-The simple solution here would be to quote `$args` when logging:
+The solution would be to quote `$args` when logging:

 ```
 '$msec,"$args"'